 The military conducts cursory physical exams just prior to discharging all military personnel.
 However, the discharge procedure does not include a Clearing Process.
 The key word is clearing —as in emptying the mind of all perpetrations—acknowledging all good and bad deeds.
 The word clearing is used differently in the military;5 as such, all vets leave the service with thousands of incidents (in communication coaching lingo these are referred to as incompletes) for which they have not been acknowledged, especially the perpetrations—read recidivism variable).

-In communication coaching jargon these unacknowledged perpetrations are referred to as withholds—thoughts they have stuffed, the deceits, lies and things they did for which they are ashamed, to include "bad" or dishonorable things they did while "serving" their country.
+In communication coaching jargon these unacknowledged perpetrations are referred to as withholds—thoughts they have stuffed, the deceits, lies and things they did for which they feel guilty or are ashamed, to include "bad" or dishonorable things they did while "serving" their country.

 Eighty percent of the Army's vets served as rear echelon support personnel therefore they didn't participate in combat directly; many of these vets lie, exaggerate, or embellish their service; some, non-verbally, lead others to believe they were in combat, some claim to have served with elite units, others recite a litany of heroic deeds they [wish they] had performed to whomever will listen to them—for life.
 Such embellishments occupy space at the back of the vet's mind; these incompletes get in the way of creativity and of manifesting the results a vet says they want.
 Initially these "war stories" simply cost a vet his/her credibility and aliveness; the lies affect ones electromagnetic meridians, eventually the body begins generating excess bile, acids, and toxins affecting the vet's immune system, their very health.